MFoster/instantdrupal/README.md

 ifconfig
 ```

-You'll see 3 network devices, one will be 10.0.0.X and another will be the loopback, 127.0.0.1 but
-the second device is typically the public interface.
-It will have an
+You'll see 3 network devices, but the second device is typically the public interface.
-address like 192.168 or 172.10.
+It will have an address like 192.168 or 172.10.

 Once you've obtained the IP, you can set up a local domain for it or just
 plug the IP into your browser.